selfup/DevOpsOne/README.md

 ##### Looking for a Dockerfile that sets up a container for you?
 Go to this repo I made!
 [DockerOne](https://github.com/selfup/DockerOne)

+##### Please copy and paste scripts line by line!
+This will ensure that everything works as planned.

 * You can then run my production scripts for rails once you clone and bundle a repo

 When on Ubuntu, a DB needs to be created with the same name as the username that rails autogenerates in the config/database.yml file